Sage-Bionetworks/portalsDocs/articles/wikis.md

 Wiki pages contain highly customized content including, but not limited to images, tables, code blocks, LaTeX formatted equations, and scholarly references.
 Synapse-specific widgets also allow users to embed dynamic content based on other resources stored in Synapse

 ###Creating Wiki Content
-It is possible to have a wiki page for every project, folder and file.
-For folders and files, the wikis are not visible until there is content.
+It is possible to have a Wiki page for every project, folder and file.
+For folders and files, the Wiki pages are not visible until there is content.

 {% tabs %} {% tab Command %}

 {% highlight bash %}
-The command line client does not support the creation of wiki content.
+The command line client does not support the creation of Wiki content.
 We suggest using (to get to the webpage of the project) synapse onweb syn### where syn### is the Synapse Id of your created project.
-Then editing the wiki using the web client. {% endhighlight %} {% endtab %}
+Then editing the Wiki using the web client. {% endhighlight %} {% endtab %}

 {% tab Python %} {% highlight python %}
 projWiki = Wiki(title='Data Summary', owner = myProj ) markdown = '''* Cell growth look normally distributed